Kevin Bieksa: Manitoba Moose

+Professional (2005–2018)

-Vancouver Canucks
+Vancouver Canucks (2005–2015)

 With 16 points through 20 games with the Moose, Bieksa was called up by the Canucks and played his first NHL game on December 19, 2005, against the Los Angeles Kings.
 He was called for a roughing penalty ten seconds into his first shift and played 10 minutes and 45 seconds total in a 4–3 shootout loss to the Kings.
 The following month, he notched his first NHL point, an assist to Markus Näslund, in a 3–2 win against the Chicago Blackhawks on January 5, 2006.
 He remained with the Canucks until near the end of the season, as he was reassigned to the Moose on April 8 to make room for the return of Ed Jovanovski from injury.
 Bieksa finished the season with six assists in 39 games for the Canucks, averaging 16 minutes of ice-time per game.

 On August 17, 2006, he was re-signed by the Canucks to a two-year, one-way, $1.05 million contract.

-Early in the 2006–07 season, he scored his first NHL goal on October 13, 2006, against Vesa Toskala in a loss to the San Jose Sharks.
+Early in the 2006–07 season, he scored his first NHL goal on October 13, against Vesa Toskala in a loss to the San Jose Sharks.
 Bieksa rapidly developed into one of the Canucks' top blueliners and finished the season leading all team defencemen with 30 assists, 42 points and 134 penalty minutes, while also tallying a career-high 12 goals.
 Paired with stay-at-home defenceman Willie Mitchell, he was also regularly given a shutdown role against opposing teams' top forwards.
 At the end of his first full NHL season, he was awarded the Canucks' Babe Pratt Trophy as best defenceman and Fred J. Hume Award as the unsung hero.
 In Bieksa's first NHL playoff game he had just over 55 mins of ice time in a quadruple Overtime victory against the Dallas Stars.
-Later in the series Bieksa suffered three stomach oblique muscle tears in Game 6 sidelining him for five games, before the Canucks were eliminated by the Anaheim Ducks in the second round.
+Later in the series Bieksa suffered three stomach oblique muscle tears in Game 6 sidelining him for five games, before the Canucks were eliminated by the eventual Stanley Cup champion, the Anaheim Ducks, in the second round in five games.

-The Canucks acknowledged Bieksa's break-out season, signing him to a three-year, $11.25 million contract extension, on July 9, 2007.
+The Canucks acknowledged Bieksa's break-out sophomore season by re-signing him to a three-year, $11.25 million contract extension, on July 9, 2007.
 The first year of the deal, in 2008–09, saw Bieksa make $4.25 million, while the remaining two years were set at $3.5 million.
 He had one more season left on his original contract at $550,000.

 A relative unknown in his first couple of seasons in the NHL, his last name, which is pronounced phonetically (Bee-ek-sa), was frequently mispronounced by sports newscasters and hockey broadcasters such as Bob Cole and Harry Neale of Hockey Night in Canada.
 It has even been misspelled on scoreboards.